kodecocodes/vt_android_mvvm/v1/for_instructor/08-saving-to-the-repository.markdown

 ```

-Now we'll run our new test for the viewmodel and see that they pass.
+Now we'll run our new test for the viewmodel and see that it passes.

-We'll leave writing more tests for other empty properties in the viewmodel as a challenge for you.
+I'll leave writing more tests for other empty properties in the viewmodel as a challenge for you in the next video.

 In CreatureActivity, in the click listener for the save button, we can now ask the view model to save the creature.